PaulVH53/Pyspark_and_BigQuery/README.md

-#Compare Performance of Pandas vs Polars# using the Kaggle's dataset 'new-york-city/nyc-parking-tickets'
+Compare Performance of Pandas vs Polars# using the Kaggle's dataset 'new-york-city/nyc-parking-tickets' Perform statistics inference using the dataset 'machine-learning-databases/iris/iris.data'